lkarper/dog-date-api/README.md

 * state - A US postal code state abbreviation (e.g. NY, AL, PA).
 Only one state may be queried per request.
 * zipcode - A five digit US ZIP code.
 * rating_filter - A minimum average rating that a dog in a howl must meet for the dog to be included in the howl (1 - 5).
 * type_of_meeting - The type of howl desired.
-For one time meetings, use "once"; for recurring meetings, use "recurring".
+For one time meetings, use 'once"; for recurring meetings, use "recurring".
 * days_of_the_weeks - The days of the week on which a howl may fall; first letter capitalized.
 Separate each day with a "|" (no spaces, e.g. "Monday|Friday|Saturday").
 * recurring_meeting_windows - Used to add time windows for days of the week that have been included.
 A day may be added to days_of_the_week without time windows (in which case all meetings that fall on that day will be returned).
 Time should be in 24-hour format.
 Separate each time window with a "|".
-Time windows take the following form: "\[Day-index\], \[Day-\], \[start time\], \[end time\]".
+Time windows take the following form: "\[Day-index\], \[Day\], \[start time\], \[end time\]".
 E.g. "Monday-0,Monday,10:00,14:00|Tuesday-0,Tuesday,14:00,18:00".
 * date - A calendar date on which a howl must fall.
 Dates must match the following format: "\[four-digit year\]-\[two-digit month\]-\[two-digit day\]".
 Only one date may be used per request.
 E.g. "2020-09-04".
 * time_windows - Used to add time windows for a calendar date that has been included.
 If no time windows are included, all meetings that fall on that day will be returned.
 Time should be in 24-hour format.
 Separate each time window with a "|".
 Time windows take the following form: "\[start time\],\[end time\]".
 E.g. "12:00,15:00|17:00,18:00|20:00,22:00".